-REACH recognises that water institutions are working to build climate resilient water systems by managing risks from climate shocks and variability.
-However, improved water policy and practice is critical to support equitable and sustained climate resilience for water security.
-Research presented in this report shows that the impacts of climate are experienced unequally between water users and communities in a basin, and that exposure to these risks is a product of how they are managed and financed by governance and institutions.
+REACH recognises that water institutions are working towards climate resilience to manage risks from climate shocks and variability, However, more needs to be done to integrate climate resilience into water policy and practice, This report has shown that the impacts of climate are experienced unequally between water users and communities in a basin, and that exposure to these risks is a product of how they are managed and financed by governance and institutions.
 Improved understanding and translation of climate risks into effective and actionable information will help to build climate resilience in the most vulnerable communities, and therefore fairly and effectively allocate climate risks and responsibilities.
 These inequalities in experiences of climate risk and the need for investment in climate information to support development of climate resilient institutions highlight the need for a rethink of how we finance climate in the water sector.